 The English version of the Degree has been adapted by taking into account rituals from a number of States.
 I would stress it does not form part of the series of events commemorated in the four Degrees of the Royal and Select Masters, but relates to the reigns of King David and his son King Solomon.
 To participate requires considerable ritual – even acting – skills, as the ceremony is very dramatic, culminating in a twist unlikely to have been witnessed in any other Masonic ceremony.

 Once conferred on any Illustrious Companion there is no further commitment.
-Should anyone who has received it already and should like to witness it again, you should contact the District Recorder
+Should anyone who has received it already like to witness it again, you should contact the District Recorder